Lapin0t/phd-manuscript/main/07_nf_bisim.typ

 between the NF game and the OGS game, but we leave this thorough study for future work.

-Since the server is allowed less moves in the NF game than in the OGS game, it is naturally easier to prove that two language configurations are normal form bisimilar than OGS bisimilar.
+Since the server is allowed to play less moves in the NF game than in the OGS game, it is naturally easier to prove that two language configurations are normal form bisimilar than OGS bisimilar.
 As such, to prove substitution equivalence of two concrete programs, the NF correctness theorem is of greater practical interest than the OGS correctness theorem.
-In fact it can be argued that OGS is merely a technical device for proving NF correctness, at least in the realm of program equivalence for languages without state.
+In fact in the realm of program equivalence for languages without state or polymorphism, it can be argued that OGS is merely a technical device for proving NF correctness#guil[j'ai modifié un peu la phrase précédente, c'est ok ?].
 And indeed, in a line of work by
 #nm[Lassen] and #nm[Levy]~#mcite(dy: -1em, <LassenL07>)#mcite(dy: 2em,
 <LassenL08>), an early appearance of an OGS-like construction can be
 seen during the NF correctness proof.